 Of course!
 There are many free resources available online to you to help you prepare.

-We recommend you join the free online math tutorial that will review many concepts taught in UTP Stage I math and will be on the Math Placement Test.
+The Math Placement Test includes a mandatory pre-test.
+This is a great way to assess your current math knowledge and identify areas for improvement. you can write the pre-test as many times as you'd like.
+We also recommend you join the free online math tutorial that will review many concepts taught in UTP Stage I math and will be on the Math Placement Test.
 Access this online resource today at www.icmanitoba.ca/math-placement-tutorial.

-You can also get a sneak peek at what the test will look like by completing two sets of sample tests.
-You can download these from Pre-Arrival and Registration Information, under Tutorials.
+You can also get another sneak peek at what the test will look like by completing two sets of sample tests.
+You can download these from Pre-Arrival and Registration Resources, under Tutorials.

 How do I write the Math Placement Test?